hakikidawa/mitzhub.github.io/pages/about-us.md

 ## About MiTz

-*MiTz Hub* aim to provide vibrant and collaborative environment for young innovators and entrepreneurs to develop innovative and intellligence ICT solution and services that address community challenges and build sustainable technology businesses.
-It is  a place where technology entrepreneurs can interact, work, gain access to tools and expertise, deploy their solutions, and start and grow their businesses.
-MiTz hub provides the infrastructure necessary for the design, deployment and scaling of innovative and intelligence ICT applications and services.
-We believe that challenges and problems facing Tanzania’s community can be effectively and efficiently addressed by technological solution designed and developed in tanzania for tanzanian.
+*HakikiDawa* College of Informatics and Virtual Education (CIVE) of the University of Dodoma (UDOM), through the financial support of Tanzania Communications Regulatory Authority (TCRA), embarked on a three-year research on Applying Mobile Technology for Drugs Verification in Tanzania.
+The main objective of the research was to design, develop, implement and support a mobile technology-based system to secure the Tanzanian health sector .
 {: style="text-align: justify;"}

 ### Mission
-To promote, facilitate and support the development of innovative and intelligence ICT solutions and services that address community challenges.
+To promote, facilitate and support the development of innovative  ICT solutions and services that address Tanzania Health sector challenges.
 {: style="text-align: justify;"}

 ### Vision